-According to recent statistics, nearly 30 million Americans are living with diabetes.1 With medical care costs for diabetics running more than twice those of those without, there’s more reason than ever to take preventive measures.
-Nearly 95% of diabetes cases in the U.S. are Type 2; this means that although their bodies CAN produce insulin, they are either not producing enough, or their bodies aren’t using it effectively.
-While there is evidence that heredity plays a part, lifestyle is also a key contributor.
-Although lifestyle is a main risk factor, exercises and diet are two of the most important Type 2 diabetes prevention strategies.
+Nearly 30 million Americans are living with diabetes.
+With medical care costs for diabetics running more than twice of those without, there’s more reason than ever to take preventive measures.1 Nearly 95% of diabetes cases in the U.S. are Type 2: although someone's body can produce insulin, they are either not producing enough, or their body isn’t using it effectively.2 While there is evidence that heredity plays a part, lifestyle is also a key contributor.
+With this in mind, a healthy diet and exercise are two of the most important Type 2 diabetes prevention strategies.

-Obesity is one of the most common causes for developing diabetes, and implementing a lifestyle change like losing weight is one of is one of the best ways to help prevent Type 2 diabetes.
-A study found that a 7% weight loss reduces risk for diabetes by 58%.2 Smart eating is a key factor in weight loss, and if you’re already in the midst of your Jenny Craig weight loss journey, we’ve got some good news for you: you’re already taking steps to help prevent Type 2 diabetes!
-Since obesity is one of the most common causes of this prevalent disease, making the decision to lose weight is obviously one of the best ways to prevent it.
-Better still, the foods that will naturally support healthy weight loss are also foods that can help reduce your risk for Type 2 diabetes.
+Obesity is one of the most common causes for developing diabetes, and implementing a lifestyle change like losing weight is one of is one of the best ways to help prevent this disease.
+Smart eating is a key factor in weight loss, and if you’re in the midst of your Jenny Craig weight loss journey, you’re already taking steps to help prevent Type 2 diabetes!
+Better still, the foods that may support healthy weight loss are also foods that may help reduce your risk for Type 2 diabetes.
 Making lifestyle changes are especially important if you were diagnosed with prediabetes, an early warning sign of Type 2 diabetes, but one which can be reversed.3

-If your doctor has recently advised that you are on the verge of developing Type 2 diabetes or it runs in your family, you can start making changes to your diet right away.
-In fact, John Hopkins Medicine found that you can significantly lower your risk of developing diabetes (by 58%) if you reduce your body weight by 5-10%.3
+If your doctor has recently advised that you are on the verge of developing Type 2 diabetes or it runs in your family, you may want to consider making changes to your diet and eating habits.
+In fact, John Hopkins Medicine found that you can significantly lower your risk of developing diabetes by 58 percent if you reduce your body weight by 5-10 percent.4

-In addition, a recent study conducted by the Harvard School of Public Health revealed that healthy eating can reduce diabetes risk in women from 32-55%, depending on your background.4 The study concluded that for every 1,000 women, these dietary changes can prevent Type 2 diabetes in 5-8 women.
-A nutritious and healthy diet not only supports women’s health, but it also can help prevent Type 2 diabetes as well.
+In addition, a recent study conducted by the Harvard School of Public Health revealed that healthy eating can reduce diabetes risk in women from 32-55%, depending on their background.5 The study concluded that for every 1,000 women, these dietary changes may prevent Type 2 diabetes in 5-8 women.

-If you are a diabetic, losing weight is equally important to managing your diabetes.
+If you are diabetic, losing weight is equally important to manage your diabetes.
 If you’re a Jenny Craig member, our clinically proven diabetic weight loss plan is specifically tailored to help you manage your diabetes and lose weight.

 To help support your weight loss, monitor your portion sizes.
 This is one of the easiest ways to cut back on caloric intake.
 When it comes to a healthier diet, try to stay away from food items that are high in fat and sugar.
-These two culprits can increase your risk of heart disease and diabetes.
-Instead of choosing that afternoon candy bar or sugary beverage, try substituting for a more wholesome and nutritious option like nuts and a piece of fruit or sparkling water.
-Following a low-fat diet and incorporating a balanced diet not only will keep your body’s blood glucose levels in check, but it may also help you also stay fuller for a longer period of time.
+These two culprits may increase your risk of heart disease and diabetes.
+Instead of choosing a candy bar or sugary beverage, try substituting it for more wholesome and nutritious options like nuts, a piece of fruit or sparkling water.
+Following a low-fat diet and incorporating a balanced diet not only will keep your body’s blood glucose levels in check, but it may also help you feel more full and satisfied for a longer period of time.

 As you continue to exercise regularly, adds Church, your muscle cells become more sensitive to insulin, meaning less insulin is required to usher glucose into those cells.
 In addition, research has found that during exercise, your muscles take glucose out of your blood through a second pathway that does not require insulin.
 And, if that’s still not enough, being active has also proven to improve your mood and energy!

-Remember, too, that both exercise and weight-loss improve your body’s sensitivity to insulin and its ability to manage glucose, so if you see your blood sugar levels dropping over time, as you begin to increase your physical activity and/or lose more weight, meet with your doctor to discuss whether your medication needs to be reduced.
+Exercise and weight loss may improve your body’s sensitivity to insulin and its ability to manage glucose, so if you see your blood sugar levels dropping over time, as you begin to increase your physical activity and/or lose more weight, meet with your doctor to discuss whether your medication needs to be reduced.4

 In addition to learning how to help prevent Type 2 diabetes with a healthy diet and exercise routine, it’s important to know the symptoms and risk factors to spot the warning signs early.
-Call us today to learn more about reducing your risk of diabetes and heart disease.
-Jenny Craig’s meal plans are the perfect prevention program for Type 2 diabetes and any other cardiovascular diseases.
+Call us today to learn more about reducing your risk of diabetes and heart disease with a Jenny Craig meal plan.
 Book your free appointment today!